 In 1987, after failed attempts to persuade the government to admit qualified Bahá’í students to Iranian universities, the Bahá’í community of Iran rallied its forces and expertise and established the Bahá’í Institute for Higher Education (BIHE).
 Founded on the spirit of sacrifice and volunteerism, BIHE quickly grew to meet the pressing needs of its inherent community and was soon able to provide its youth with a new means for access to higher education.

 Professors and researchers in Iran who had been discharged from their universities and colleges for no reason other than their membership in the Bahá’í faith dedicated themselves to the BIHE project that has evolved from a compensatory institution to a university with academic standards not only on par with the Iranian public university system, but also equaling the standards adopted by universities in the West.

 Since its beginning, BIHE faculty and students have consistently faced stifling and oppressive conditions.
 They have been forced to operate under the radar in discreet locations, have been subject to numerous arrests, periodic raids, mass confiscation of school equipment (photocopiers, faxes, computers and other materials) and general harassment.
 Furthermore, the Iranian government has refused to recognize any undergraduate degree completed through BIHE, denying graduates the certification required to obtain admission into graduate studies and to qualify for employment in many fields.
 Worse yet, it refuses to recognize graduate degrees obtained by BIHE graduates from universities outside Iran.

-Recently, however, through persistent and dedicated effort, BIHE graduates are increasingly admitted to universities in North America, Europe and Australia, and are being recognized for their high level of academic achievement and the quality of their education received at BIHE.
+Recently, however, through persistent and dedicated effort, BIHE graduates are increasingly admitted to universities in North America, Europe, Australia and India, and are being recognized for their high level of academic achievement and the quality of their education received at BIHE.